rlegorreta/mktplace/README.md

 * Make all microservices stateless.
   * note: For Vaadin Flow application a Kubernetes kit must be included.
 This kit needs a commercial license so it is not included in this repository.
-* Rename all packages and libraries for new brand `AI Legorreta®`
+* Rename all packages and libraries for new brand `AI Legorreta®`.

 #### Migration Docker architecture to Kubernetes